PROBLEM

 Affinity Map

-I synthesized these findings into an affinity map using FigJam, incorporating user quotes, observations, and insights from their experiences to better understand how they interacted with the prototype and where improvements were needed.
+I synthesized these findings into an affinity map using FigJam, incorporating user quotes, observations, and insights from their experiences to better understand how they interacted with the prototype.

 Iterations